-We assisted this year's Matariki celebrations in collaboration with many organisations, delivering almost 100 events.
+We assisted this year's Matariki celebrations with collaboration from many organisations, delivering almost 100 events.
 One highlight was renowned artist Johnson Witihera's Waituhi mural project in Opera House Lane.
 We also launched a new website for the Matariki festival (matarikiwellington.org).